aczid/ru_crypto_engineering/README.md

 aligned to 256 bytes when the **RELOCATABLE_SBOXES** define statement is uncommented, provided the tables do not span a 256-byte address boundary.
-This allows the encryption and decryption code + packed s-box tables to fit in 278 consecutive bytes of flash.
+This allows the encryption and decryption code + packed s-box tables to fit in 278 **consecutive** bytes of flash.

 To get a tiny bit more performance at the expense of 2 bytes the **PACKED_SBOXES** define statement can be commented out to use 16-byte s-box tables and omit the 14-byte unpacking code.

-Although it is unadvised, there is the option of not quantizing the timing of packed s-box application by commenting out the **QUANTIZE_TIMING** define statement to save 6 bytes.
+NB: The timing quantization of unpacking was tested on our ATtiny45 simulator, for different devices it's probably best to disable the packed s-boxes entirely.

 Zeroisation of the key in SRAM can be enabled by uncommenting the **ZERO_KEY** define statement at a cost of 2 extra bytes.